 The Crunchy Carrots were a particular favorite with Claire.
 A medium carrot is cut into batons, microwaved until tender, and seasoned with sugar, soy sauce, sesame oil, and sesame seeds.

-The Seasoned with Curry section has such a great collection of recipes and I was immediately drawn to the Curried Onion Tempura to use up an extra onion I had on hand.
+The Seasoned with Curry section has such a great collection of recipes and the Curried Onion Tempura was perfect for using up an extra onion I had on hand.
 A thinly sliced onion is tossed with curry powder, salt, and flour.
 Water is mixed in to make the tempura coating, then spoonfuls of the mixture are dropped into hot oil and shallow-fried until browned on each side.

 The Sweet Orange and Tomato is another quick and easy accompaniment.
 Orange and tomato pieces are tossed in a lemon maple dressing for a sweet addition to lunch (packed in a separate container to prevent contamination from other foods in the bento).